-These settings are for the "Equilibrium Calculator" on page 78 and are located on the Configuration window \rightarrow Options tab.
+These settings are for the "Equilibrium Calculator" on page 83 and are located on the Configuration window $\rightarrow$ Options tab.
 You can change these locally for a specific Equilibrium Calculator or globally in the Options settings.
-To open the Options window: From the main menu select Tools \rightarrow Options.
+To open the Options window: From the main menu select Tools $\rightarrow$ Options.
 Click the Activities tab then click Calculation.

-Default calculation mode: Simplified 💌 Default t calculation type: Single equilibrium 🔻 Single Equilibrium and Property Grid Max no of iterations: 500 🚖 Required accuracy: 1.0E-6 Smallest fraction: 1.0E-12 Property Diagram Global minimization Global test interval Every 10th eq 10 Phase Diagram Global minimization Global test interval At node points Generate starting points automatically Use inside meshing points No of meshes along an axis: 3
+Default calculation mode: Simplified Default calculation type: Single equilibrium 🔻 Single Equilibrium and Property Grid Global minimization Max grid points Coarse 2,000 2,000 Approximate driving force for metastable phases Force positive definite phase Hessian Control step size Max no of iterations:500 Image: 500 Image Property Diagram Image: Constraint of the second Phase Diagram Global minimization Every 10th eq 10 At node points Generate starting points automatically Use inside meshing points No of meshes along an axis: 3